-10.2 The Coordinated Response Team assists the University in assessing threats and consists of representatives from Student Affairs, Human Resources, Public Safety, IE and other offices as needed.
+10.2.
 The Title IX Coordinator (in consultation with the Coordinated Response Team, as needed) will consider the following in evaluating a Complainant’s requests for confidentiality, that no investigation occur, or that no formal action be taken:

 10.2.1. the nature and scope of the alleged conduct, including whether the reported Covered Behavior involves the use of a weapon;